rajesh-babu/MEAN-SampleApp/README.md

 MEAN-SampleApp
 ==============

-Created the sample app that used MEAN stack
+Created the sample app that uses the MEAN stack

 download the package and goto the folder in command prompt